 1959 Gibson Les Paul Standard “Number One”

-His “Number 1″ guitar is 1959 Les Paul – the “Holy Grail” of Les Pauls.
-Page got his ’59 from Joe Walsh (James Gang; later Eagles) in April 1969, and it very soon took the place of the Fender Telecaster he was using at that time.
-Walsh did an interview for the Guitar World magazine in which he shared the story about this transaction:
+Page got his ’59 from Joe Walsh (James Gang; later Eagles) in April of 1969, and it very soon took the place of the Fender Telecaster which he was using at that time.
+Walsh did an interview with Guitar World magazine in which he shared the story about the exchange:

 The electronics were modified as well.
 Pickups were changed numerous times.
-First the guitar had Seth Lover PAF pickups, but after a tour of Australia in 1972 the bridge pickup broke, and was replaced by a chrome T-Top humbucker which remained there for the duration of Led Zeppelin.
-The T-Top was eventually replaced with a custom wound Seymour Duncan pickup sometime in the 90’s.
-The neck pickup remained the same until the 2000’s when it was replaced by a PAF humbucker from 1960s.
+Firstly, the guitar had Seth Lover PAF pickups, but after a tour of Australia in 1972 the bridge pickup malfunctioned, and was promptly replaced with a chrome T-Top humbucker which remained there for the duration of Led Zeppelin.
+The T-Top was eventually replaced with a custom wound Seymour Duncan humbucker sometime in the 90’s.
+The neck pickup remained the same until the 2000’s when it was replaced by a PAF humbucker from the 1960s.

-Interesting thing about this guitar is that it’s still unknown what year model it is.
-Due to sanding of the neck, and the fact that none of the pickups are original, the serial number on the back of the guitar is no longer visible, but most people agree that this Les Paul is probably a late 1959, or early 1960.
+Another interesting thing about this particular guitar is that it’s still unknown what year model the guitar is.
+Due to sanding of the neck, and the fact that none of the pickups are original, the serial number on the guitar is no longer present.
+But most people agree that this Les Paul is probably a late 1959, or early 1960.

 1959 Gibson Les Paul Standard “Number Two”